Gepps Cross, South Australia: Drive-in-theatre

 A drive-in movie theatre, the Mainline Drive-In, situated between Port Wakefield and Main North roads less than a kilometre north of the Gepps Cross intersection, was opened on 7 October 1955, as "Australia's first drive-in walk-in theatre".
 It originally had a capacity for 500 cars with patrons viewing while seated inside, and additional parking for 500 cars, with seating for 400 people.
 When it opened, it was a subject of debate in parliament, with speakers concerned about the effect on the morals of young people.
 It has been operated by Wallis Cinemas.
 In November 2021, the family business announced the closure of the drive-in at the end of February 2022, owing to various factors which have affected its viability over the years, including "the changing nature of the cinema industry, the introduction of daylight saving, film piracy and now the lengthy COVID-19 epidemic".

 The Gepps Cross Treasure Market, held at the site of the drive-in each Sunday morning, will continue to operate after the drive-in is closed.

 Transport

-Gepps Cross is bounded on the south by the east–west road freight route of Grand Junction Road and is bisected east to west by the arterial Main North Road and Port Wakefield Road.

-Until 1995 the Northfield railway line which ran along the suburb's northern boundary crossed Port Wakefield Road.
-The line further east crossing Main North Road had been closed in 1987.
+Until 1995, the Northfield railway line which ran along the suburb's northern boundary to Yatala Prison and the abattoirs crossed Port Wakefield Road.
+The line further east crossing Main North Road had been previously shortened in 1961 and fully closed in 1987.